 - The Statements of Account of the Fellowship for the preceding year shall be laid before each AGM.

-- The committee shall be empowered to make regulations for enabling Fellows unable to be present to vote by proxy, or in writing, provided that voting by proxy or in writing shall not be applicable to the election of Fellows to the committee.
+- The committee shall be empowered to make regulations for enabling Fellows unable to be present to vote by proxy, or in writing.
+Voting by proxy or in writing, however, shall not be applicable to the election of Fellows to the committee.